Josiahngugi/Hero-Squad/README.md

 ## Key Features

-* This is a a program that allowas users to create Squads and in them add Heros that have various powers and of different characters.
+* This is a a program that allowas users to create Squads and in them add Heros that have various powers and of different characters.<br>
-* The program collect user data through form that a well designed by latest technology of bootstrap and material design *The program also has an appealing user interface that anybody would feel at asy using it within minumum time introduced to it.
+* The program collect user data through form that a well designed by latest technology of bootstrap and material design<br>
+*The program also has an appealing user interface that anybody would feel at asy using it within minumum time introduced to it.<br>
-* The program is developed using Spark java technologies and designed using agile Methodlogy that makes the program Scalable and Flexible
+* The program is developed using Spark java technologies and designed using agile Methodlogy that makes the program Scalable and Flexible<br>
 * Link to Live Site

 ## Technologies Used

 The program is designed and developed using latest Technology, Hence making it Scalable and flexible.The following are Technologies USed:
-*Java
-*Spark
-*Boostrap
+*Java<br>
+*Spark<br>
+*Boostrap>br>
-*Html 5
+*Html 5<br>
 *Css